AMWA-TV/is-12/docs/Subscribing to events.md

 # Subscribing to events

 A controller can subscribe to all OIDs it is interested in receiving notifications from by using the [Subscription](https://specs.amwa.tv/is-12/branches/v1.0.x/docs/Protocol_messaging.html#subscription-message-type) message.
-The controller must always send the complete list of OIDs it wants to hold active subscriptions for.
-Omitting a previously subscribed OID from the request's `subscriptions` array signals that the controller wishes to unsubscribe from it.
+Controllers always send the complete list of OIDs they want to hold active subscriptions for.
+Omitting a previously subscribed OID from the message's `subscriptions` array signals that the controller wishes to unsubscribe from it.

 Example message for subscribing to multiple OIDs.